Artisan-Lab/tag-std/pre-RFC.md

 ## Discharge Safety Properties

-A common practice for calling unsafe functions are to leave a small piece of safety comments, and repeat it or refer to the same comments.
+Currently, a common practice when calling unsafe functions is to leave a brief safety comment explaining why it is safe to use the unsafe code.
+However, there is no clear guidance on safety justifications, and this practice is not mandatory.
+As a result, developers may end up repeatedly copying and pasting the same text or referring to the same comments.
 [For example][vec_deque]:

 [vec_deque]: https://github.com/rust-lang/rust/blob/ebd8557637b33cc09b6ee8273f3154d5d3af6a15/library/alloc/src/collections/vec_deque/into_iter.rs#L104